Updated: Jan 1

 6. Changing the way you eat abruptly.
 Have you ever decided you’re going to start a new diet tomorrow?
 The day you start, you try to eat all the right foods and tell yourself you won’t eat anything that’s not on your eating plan for the day.
 What usually happens on Day 1?
 You wake up late and didn’t have your healthy food to eat for the day prepared.
 You go to work, eat the doughnuts for breakfast, the pizza for lunch and then go to the drive-thru for dinner.
 Instead of trying to change your eating habits in one day, why not gradually make the changes.
 Choose one goal for the week that you would like to accomplish.
 A goal could be adding a vegetable to your lunch for the week.
 Another goal could be drinking 4 cups a water a day for the next week.
 Changes you make in your eating habits will last longer if you add them a little at a time.

-7. Going hard core on exercise on Day 1.
+7. Beginning an aggressive exercise program on Day 1.
 This goes along with #6 above.
 If you haven’t exercised for a few months or years, hitting the gym for three hours on Day 1 will probably not end well.
 What will also happen is you will get burned out very quickly.
 When January 1st rolls around every year, the gym is packed with people.
 Usually by March, the January 1st people are gone.
 Why are they gone?
 Life gets in the way.
 If you have three hours to spend in the gym working out, that’s great.
 For some people, they will not be able to do this.
 If you work long hours, have children or parents to take care of, you may not have hours in the day to spend exercising. (you also may not want to exercise for hours a day).
 I always recommend, starting at 20 to 30 minutes three days a week.
 I have found most of us can find at least three days in our week to contribute to exercise.
 Will you lose the weight fast doing this?
 No, you probably won’t, but you will learn to be consistent with exercise and eventually see results.
 Again, the goal is to be able to do something that you can continue the rest of your life.

 8. Trying to hurry up and lose the weight.
 We love to hear stories of people who lost a lot of weight in a short amount of time.
 What is the first question you ask them, what did you eat?
 What if I told you, you could lose 10 pounds in four months and the way you lose will help you keep it off for years?
 Some people would say no thank you.
 Most of us want to be told how to lose 10 pounds in three weeks or less.
 It could be done but remember the way you lose it is what you must continue for life to keep it off.
 It’s your choice.